 Damaged wiring may serve as an ignition source for surrounding fabric, oil, fuel, or other contaminants.
 In older aircraft, the wiring insulation could sustain a fire—and it may continue to burn even after the circuit breaker has tripped.
 In addition to flames, the smoke from the insulation or surrounding materials may be toxic and incapacitating.

-The AOPA Air Safety Institute’s Aging Aircraft online course is an excellent free resource to help aircraft owners recognize and mitigate risks associated with aging aircraft.
+The AOPA Air Safety Institute’s Aging Aircraft safety spotlight is an excellent free resource to help aircraft owners recognize and mitigate risks associated with aging aircraft.

 An immediate emergency landing is usually the best response to an engine fire.
 Shut off the fuel, make an emergency descent, and find a place to land.
 If fire reaches fuel tanks, or other critical parts of the airframe, the consequences could be dire.The presence of smoke or a burning odor is a sure indicator that wiring has been damaged, rendering the aircraft no longer airworthy.